Home » FAMILY » Christians and Halloween

 My Family

 My kids are grown and have families of their own.
 My husband and I chose not to celebrate Halloween when they were young but did participate in many alternative activities such as trunk-or-treat, fall festivals, and Biblical costume parties.
 With young children of their own, both our sons have chosen to celebrate the holiday, and we have no problem with that.
-Ultimately, each family must decide for themselves how and why they will or won’t celebrate Halloween.

 Similar Posts